I work with leadership teams at mid-sized companies who are losing time, money, or people to a problem they have already tried to fix but couldn't.

 This is not strategy design.
 It is leadership system design.

-If accountability is not visible and consequential, culture does not change.
 Behavior follows what is reinforced, not what is announced.

 Stalled decisions, recurring political behavior, poor escalation, and unreliable forecasts are rarely talent problems.
 They are reinforcement problems.
+The map is wrong, and disciplined execution against it compounds inefficiency rather than correcting it.

 Decision quality drives risk exposure.